rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ## Credit Card
 ### 3 Domain Secure (3DS)
 Three Domain Secure (3DS) feature can be enabled/disabled for certain transaction on Snap.
-By default you **should always enable 3DS**, unless you understand the risk of disabling 3DS and the requirement (it will require you to have agreement and approved by the Acquiring Bank).
-To allow disabling 3DS please consult to Midtrans Activation team.
+By default you **should enable 3DS whenever possible**, to prevent unnecessary security & chargeback risks.
+Unless there are specific business needs, that you understand the risk of disabling 3DS and its requirements (it will require you to have agreement and approved by the Acquiring Bank).
+To allow disabling 3DS please consult to Midtrans Partner Growth Team.

 * Set the `secure` value to `true` to enable 3DS
 * Set the `secure` value to `false` to disable 3DS